Our 20 Favorite Things to Do in Taiwan with Our Kids

 Heping Island natural swimming pool

-• River swimming spots in Hualien: After touring Taroko Gorge (where swimming is not allowed), take your kids swimming in the river here near Taroko Gorge or here near Hualien City (driving required for both).
+• River swimming spots in Hualien: After touring Taroko Gorge (where swimming is not allowed), we took our kids swimming in the river here near Taroko Gorge and here near Hualien City (driving required for both).

 • Swimming spots in Taitung: In Taitung city, you can swim in Living Water Lake (活水湖) here in Taitung Forest Park.